 The Jimmy Carter Presidential Museum is filled with interactive displays and fascinating exhibits that the entire family will enjoy.
 Experience “A Day in the Life of the President,” step into the Oval Office, take a virtual trip with the Carters to fight disease and promote democracy around the world.

 Callanwolde Fine Arts Center

 A fine arts center located on 12-acres of sculptured lawns and formal gardens.
 Listed on the National Register of Historic Places, Callanwolde offers arts education programs and special events for all ages.

 Ease on down Ponce De Leon Avenue to catch a flick at Atlanta’s oldest operating cinema.
-This theater specializes in special screenings of obscure fan favorites and mini-themed movie runs.
+The Plaza Theatre specializes in special screenings of obscure fan favorites and mini-themed movie runs.
 You’ll find indie movies and blockbusters depending on the week.
 Check for movie times and don’t forget the popcorn!